puentemonte/puentemonte/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on ...
-  - 📖 A Social Network oriented to Books
+  - 📖 A Social Network oriented to Books ✅
   - 💣 A web based online multiplayer Game called La Boomba
-  - 👾 A Narrative turn-based RPG based in Spain
+  - 👾 A Narrative turn-based RPG based in Spain ✅
-  - 📲 A Period Tracker App for Android
+  - 📲 A Period Tracker App for Android ✅

-- 🌱 I’m currently learning JavaScript, Phaser, Spring, Android Development
+- 🌱 I’m currently learning Data Structures and Algorithms in [LeetCode](https://leetcode.com/erikz/)

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/erik-zubimendi/)